-2 Prosocial behavior can also be observed in the gain or hedonic frame, but the motivation is different.
-In the former frame, people act prosocially when it is an efficient means to increase gain and in the hedonic frame when it feels good.
+&lt;sup>1 Prosocial behavior can also be observed in the gain or hedonic frame, but the motivation is different.
+In the former frame, people act prosocially when it is an efficient means to increase gain and they do so in the hedonic frame when it feels good.